Caio-Front-End/Caio-Front-End/README.md

 <p align="left">
   Welcome to my GitHub profile!
 Here, you'll find some of my projects and contributions.<br />
-  I'm a Software Engineering student passionate about building impactful solutions and continuously improving technical and collaborative skills.
+  I'm a Software Engineering student engaged about the process of building impactful solutions and continuously improving technical and collaborative skills.
 </p>

 ###